 George Lewis Ruffin was born December 16, 1834 in Richmond, Virginia, the son of free blacks.
-He was educated in Boston and soon became a force in the city’s civic leadership.
+He was educated in Boston, Massachusetts and soon became a force in the city’s civic leadership.
 After marrying Josephine St. Pierre, Mr. Ruffin supported his family by working as a barber.
 In his spare time, Ruffin read law books and wrote reviews for a weekly publication.
 Eventually Ruffin was admitted to Harvard Law School where in 1869 he became the first African American to graduate.
 Later that year Ruffin was admitted to the Suffolk County Bar Association.

 Although he never held public office, George S. Jeffrey barber, orator, and post-reconstruction civil rights leader, emerged as one of the most important African American political figures in late 19th Century Connecticut.
 Jeffrey was born in Middletown, Connecticut in 1830, to free parents George W. and Mary Ann (Campbell) Jeffrey.
 By 1851, Jeffrey settled in Meriden, Connecticut and became a successful barber.
 Nine years later he married Martha Agnes Williams who by the late 1870s established a successful hairdressing emporium.